 An enigmatic stone from Aberdeenshire, Scotland caused a scientific debate that lasts for almost two centuries.
 Scholars identify it as a tombstone/headstone, meaning that its text is an epitaph.
 But what exactly does it say remains a mystery to this day.
 There are two types of writing on this stone.
-One is definitely an early medieval Ogham, written in the series of lines and cuts.
+One is an early medieval Ogham, written in a series of lines and cuts.
 As for the other, the theories range from Phoenician, Gaelic, Latin, Grek, Gnostic to Brahmi, Scythian, Runic and various others.

 Different readings of the markings

 As I do not have access to the Newton stone I had to rely on the published sources.
 In general, most of these sources share similar prints of the alphabet, but there are small differences.
-But sometimes these small details make a world of difference for decoding of the individual letters.
+But sometimes these small details make a world of difference for decoding the individual letters.
 Here are the two most common versions:

 Transliteration of the Newton stone inscription

 Now that we have the basics, we can start decoding.
 My approach is very simple.
 Considering the usual dating of the stone, I started with the Latin alphabet.
 However, I quickly realized that a few letters look rather Greek than Roman.
 Indeed, the Greco-Roman theory already exists among scholars.
-But as we will soon see, my reading is quite unique.
+But as we will soon see, my reading is unique.

 Those who follow the Greco-Roman approach usually offer the transliteration that sounds like this: